dchrostowski/copper_tech_assessment/README.md

 # Copper Engineering Technical Assessment

-This is my solution for an efficient and scalable system for time series data.
+This is my solution for an efficient and scalable system for storing and retrieving time series data.

 ## Requirements
 - docker